 How To Donate to the Catie Wilkins Fund

 Click here to donate online and choose the “Catie Wilkins Fund” in the Designation section.
 Your gift will be directed accordingly.

 Checks can be made out to CURE Childhood Cancer, with “Catie Wilkins Fund” written on the notes line.
 Mail checks to: CURE Childhood Cancer, 1117 Perimeter Center West, Suite N-402, Atlanta, GA 30338

 Sisters on a Journey

-Each year, hundreds of women come together for two very special “Sisters on a Journey” dinners, held in Savannah (Feb 20, 2016), Effingham (March 19, 2016), and Statesboro, GA (April 16, 2016).
+Each year, hundreds of women come together for three very special “Sisters on a Journey” dinners, held in Savannah (Feb 20, 2016), Effingham (March 19, 2016), and Statesboro, GA (April 16, 2016).
 At the dinner, hosts purchase a table in which they decorate, prepare food for their guests, and invite friends to join them for the dinner and program.
 This is a truly special, moving event not to be missed.
 To purchase tickets, please contact Mandy Garola at firstname.lastname@example.org.